Troubleshoot Your Pond Pump

 These steps are specific to submersible pond pumps.
 For external pumps, refer to the manufacturer’s literature.
 You can find the Sequence Pump manual for the 4000 series here (1MB PDF file will open in a new tab or browser window).

+Whether the pond pump needs to be repaired or replaced or something else, first you must determine the problem.
 The first step is to observe the pump to see exactly what is happening.
 Has the pump completely stopped, or is there a hum, or maybe a loud noise?

 If there is a loud sound coming from the pump the issues could be: